 Quickly and easily remove unwanted facial hair in just minutes.
 Jasclair Dermaplaning Tools are simple, effective dermaplaning tool.
 These beauty tools are compact, foldable, and travel-friendly.

 Dermatology grade blades, these dermaplaning tools will exfoliate, remove unwanted hair and dead skin, and rejuvenate your skin.

 These razors come with a bonus Ebook for simple and helpful tips and instructions on how to do dermaplaning at home.

-Available in either 3 or 9 per package, Schick offers a versatile beauty tool that’s both portable and easy to use.
+Available in either 3 or 9 dermaplaning beauty tools per package, the Schick Silk Multipurpose Dermaplaning Tool offers a versatile beauty tool that’s both portable and easy to use.

 The high-quality blades feature fine micro guards to protect your skin against abrasions and nicks.